 When attracting and keeping employees, especially from younger generations, there is an increasing focus on purpose.
 64% of Millennials state they won’t take a job from a company that doesn’t have strong CSR practices.

 Increased Environmental Awareness

-Creating an environmental policy with input from all team members can raise the levels of engagement and awareness as the organisation is able to tailor this to what is important to them.
-Using communication and training,
+Creating an environmental policy with input from all team members can raise the levels of engagement and awareness.
+The organisation is able to tailor this to what is important to them, using communication and training.

 Reduce Operational Costs